Train from industry experts to provide important patient care as a Sonographer in Ultrasound Technology in the Diagnostic Medical Sonography program.

 Students are required to provide proof of completion of the Standard First Aid with CPR Level C and AED course.
 Students need to maintain current certification throughout the program including practicum.

 Students are required to be computer literate for success within this program.
 The program utilizes blended learning approaches and harnesses the benefits of technology throughout the program.
-This includes but is not limited to: word processing, spreadsheet creation, utilization of a learning management system, email management and web-based activities.
+This includes but is not limited to word processing, spreadsheet creation, utilization of a learning management system, email management, and web-based activities.

 During your time on campus at MCG Career College you will be required to scan other students and students will scan you.
-This is imperative to provide you and your student colleagues the experience needed to meet the required competences of the program.
+This is imperative to provide you and your student colleagues with the experience needed to meet the required competencies of the program.
 Areas scanned will include, but are not limited to, the abdomen and pelvis, thyroid neck and arms, legs, etc.

-To qualify for certification as a Generalist Sonographer, successful graduates of the MCG Diagnostic Medical Sonography program are required to successfully complete the two examinations that are administered by Sonography Canada.
+To qualify for certification as a Generalist Sonographer, successful graduates of the MCG Diagnostic Medical Sonography program are required to complete the two examinations that are administered by Sonography Canada.
 Their website provides detailed information regarding these examinations.
 Costs associated with this including but not limited to transportation, accommodation, meals, etc., will be the sole responsibility of the student.

 Rules and Regulations

-Please also read and agree to abide by the Rules and Regulations set out by the MCG Career College as posted on the website.
+Please also read and agree to abide by the Rules and Regulations set out by the MCG Career College as posted on the website